 (May 8) Harry Sintonen discovered that wget, a network utility to retrieve files from the web, does not properly handle ‘rn’ from continuation lines while parsing the Set-Cookie HTTP header.
 A malicious web server could use this flaw to inject arbitrary cookies to the cookie jar file, adding

 (May 6) An XML external entity expansion vulnerability was discovered in the DataImportHandler of Solr, a search server based on Lucene, which could result in information disclosure.

 (May 5) Several vulnerabilities were discovered in wordpress, a web blogging tool, which could allow remote attackers to compromise a site via cross-site scripting, bypass restrictions or unsafe redirects.
 More information can be found in the upstream advisory at

-(Sep 29) Several vulnerabilities were discovered in Ghostscript, the GPL PostScript/PDF interpreter, which may result in denial of service if a specially crafted Postscript file is processed.
+(May 4) Several vulnerabilities were discovered in MAD, an MPEG audio decoder library, which could result in denial of service if a malformed audio file is processed.

 (May 3) It was discovered that jackson-databind, a Java library used to parse JSON and other data formats, improperly validated user input prior to deserializing because of an incomplete fix for CVE-2017-7525.

 (May 2) Two vulnerabilities were found in the Quassel IRC client, which could result in the execution of arbitrary code or denial of service.
 Note that you need to restart the ‘quasselcore’ service after upgrading

 (May 3) Multiple vulnerabilities were discovered in Redmine, a project management web application.
 They could lead to remote code execution, information disclosure or cross-site scripting attacks.